bluefireteam/deposit/packages/deposit_firebase/README.md

-# Deposit Firebase
+# deposit_firestore

-Firebase implementation for Deposit for Flutter apps
+Provides a Firestore adapter for the [deposit](https://pub.dev/packages/deposit) package.